 There are numerous arguments that can be made against a wrongful arrest for resisting arrest with violence.
 These charges can be extremely expensive and they can have a lasting impact on a person’s criminal record and civil rights.
 Individuals charged with this crime can spend years in jail, pay thousands of dollars in fines, and have a permanent mark on their record that prevents them from working certain jobs.
 In order to ensure your legal rights are protected, it is imperative for you to contact a criminal defense attorney who is well-versed in handling these cases.

-Attorneys at Musca Law have over 150-years of combined experience helping those who have been wrongfully accused defend themselves and their freedom.
+Attorneys at Musca Law have decades of combined experience helping those who have been wrongfully accused defend themselves and their freedom.
 Our knowledgeable attorneys provide aggressive and reliable representation that helps those charged with crimes avoid wrongful convictions that can have a major impact on their lives and freedom.
 If you were accused of resisting arrest with violence, contact our law firm any time at (888) 484-5057 to get representation you can trust.
 Our attorneys are standing by around-the-clock to offer you a free, no-obligation initial case consultation to see how our services can best support you and your case.